Dichotomy of heavy and light pairs of holes in the $t-J$ model

 The observation of light as well as heavy pairs in the spectra shown here furthermore suggests a real-space and -time experiment.
 Upon slowly releasing two holes next to each other in a cold atom experiment, a low energy state of the pair can be prepared.
 In the ensuing time evolution, we predict the pairs to spread through the system in two distinct wave-fronts, corresponding to the light and the heavy pair, respectively.

 Finally, the existence of flat or weakly dispersive bands opens a new avenue to understand the many competing orders found experimentally in cuprate materials as well as numerically in Fermi-Hubbard and $t-J$ models at finite doping \cite{Corboz2014,Qin2019,Arovas2022}.
 In a next step, we will investigate the dichotomy between two types of light and heavy pairs in the Fermi-Hubbard model.
+Furthermore, our work raises the interesting question how the two types of tightly bound hole pairs discovered here relate to the Cooper pairs constituting high-temperature superconductors in copper oxides. ~\\